-Coal India Limited (CIL) is one of the worlds biggest coal mining companies and is headquartered in Kolkata, West Bengal, India It’s revenue was at Rs 45,797 Cr or U.S $10.3 billion approximately for the financial year 2008-09.
+Coal India Limited (CIL) is one of the worlds biggest coal mining companies and is headquartered in Kolkata, West Bengal, India It’s revenue was at Rs 45,797 Cr or the U.S $10.3 billion approximately for the financial year 2008-09.
 It is under the administrative control of the Ministry of Coal.
-In October 2010 , Coal India’s IPO opened creating a new record in the history of Indian Capital Markets by getting oversubscribed by 25 times and by receiving a cumulative demand for US$ 53 billion.
-The listing date for Coal India has been fixed for the 4th November 2010.
+In October 2010, Coal India’s IPO opened creating a new record in the history of Indian Capital Markets by getting oversubscribed by 25 times and by receiving a cumulative demand for US$ 53 billion.
+The listing data for Coal India has been fixed for the 4th of November 2010.
 Retain Investors are expected to get a discount price of 5 % and 100 % allotment.

 History of Coal India Limited

-Thereafter in 1975, Department of Coal, Ministry of Energy, GoI, with a view to integrate and streamline the structural set up in a manner which could be conducive to a more efficient administration, issued letter no. 38011/1/1/74-CAF dated September 27, 1975, providing for the re-organisation of ‘Coal Mines Authority Limited’ as ‘Coal India Limited’, which was to be responsible for the entire coal mining sector owned and controlled by the Central Government.
+Thereafter in 1975, the Department of Coal, Ministry of Energy, GoI, with a view to integrate and streamline the structural set up in a manner that could be conducive to a more efficient administration, issued letter no. 38011/1/1/74-CAF dated September 27, 1975, providing for the re-organization of ‘Coal Mines Authority Limited’ as ‘Coal India Limited’, which was to be responsible for the entire coal mining sector owned and controlled by the Central Government.

-Pursuant to the nationalization of coal mines and during the period upto 1991, our Company was able to enhance the growth rate of coal production from a CAGR of 2.18% at the time of nationalisation in Fiscal 1974 to a CAGR of 5.63% by Fiscal 1991.
-However during this period, due to certain macro-economic and socio economic factors, our Company continued to operate certain legacy mines inherited pursuant to the nationalization and to operate certain new projects irrespective of financial viability.
+Pursuant to the nationalization of coal mines and during the period up to 1991, our Company was able to enhance the growth rate of coal production from a CAGR of 2.18% at the time of nationalization in Fiscal 1974 to a CAGR of 5.63% by Fiscal 1991.
+However during this period, due to certain macro-economic and socio-economic factors, our Company continued to operate certain legacy mines inherited pursuant to the nationalization and to operate certain new projects irrespective of financial viability.

 Establishment of Coal India Africana Limitada, a foreign subsidiary in Mozambique;